Why The Beatles and The Rolling Stones should've let history be

 Time, then, to up the stakes.
 Last week saw the announcement of the biggest crossover of musical franchises imaginable.
 The Avengers Assemble of ‘60s legends.
 The Cats Does Countdown of rock.
 Paul McCartney has joined sonic forces with The Rolling Stones, playing bass on a track on the new Stones album.
 The Beatles and The Stones!
 Together at last!
 The vibe at NME’s sister publication Uncut could, possibly for the first time in its existence, currently be described as ‘horny’.

 This bolt from roughly sixty years of blue is all the more surprising since it arrives just two years after Paul McCartney dismissed the Stones in an interview with The New Yorker as “a blues covers band”.
 Macca’s note to Keith Richards the day after publication, claiming that he’d been talking about what he thought of The Stones when he first heard them, must have been gracious in the extreme.
-For here we are, with a historic chance to finally unite the two mightiest rock acts for the very first time.
+For here we are, with a historic chance to finally unite the two mightiest rock acts, playing together in public for the very first time.
 Assuming we’ve all had enough therapy to erase the memory of Yoko emerging from a bag to wail along to John and Keef’s blues jam as The Dirty Mac for the Stones’ Rock And Roll Circus show in ’68.
 Brrrr.

 From my position of security some way down the queue for the joint interview, though, I have to admit to a bit of a balk at the whole idea.
 I’m all for musical mash-ups and collaborations – great things can sometimes happen when you stir the pot.
 But surely there’s little point, at this late stage, in constructing a wobbly scaffold bridge between the two foundational pillars of modern music?

-Note: This article has been updated (Feb 27) to amend an earlier inaccuracy